nodejs/node/doc/contributing/writing-and-running-benchmarks.md

 node benchmark/run.js --runs 10 assert async_hooks
 ```

-This command will run the benchmark suite 10 times for both assert and
+This command will run the benchmark files in `benchmark/assert` and `benchmark/async_hooks`
-async\_hooks group
+10 times each.

 #### Specifying CPU Cores for Benchmarks with run.js